ssloy/ssloy.github.io/docs/tinyoptimizer/mem2reg.md

         br i1 %cmp, label %if.then, label %if.end
 ```

-У `entry` два потомка - `if.then` и `if.end`. Поскольку у нас обход графа в глубину, сначала идём в `if.then`. Он имеет следующий вид:
+The `entry` block has two successors - `if.then` and `if.end`.
+Since we are doing a depth-first traversal, we first go to `if.then`.
+It looks like this:

 ```llvm
 if.then: